hasnainmakada-99/Open-Source-With-Hasnain/README.md

 <center><h3><b>Made for the community, by the community ❤️<b></h3></center>

+Welcome to the guide to open source!
+This repository is designed to provide resources for individuals new to the world of open source.
 This project is made for beginners to get started with open source.
-Beginners can find resource regardless of any field, whether you're from AI, ML, WEB, ANDROID etc. you can find useful resources from here.
+Whether you're from the fields of AI, ML, web development, or Android development, you'll find useful information and resources here to help you get started 🚀.
+<br><br>
+In this repository, you'll find a variety of resources tailored to different skill levels and backgrounds.
+From beginner-friendly resources to resources on advanced topics and best practices, there's something for everyone.
+We also have a community of experienced open source contributors who are always willing to help and answer any questions you may have.
+<br><br>
+We encourage you to explore our repository, ask questions, and get involved in the open source community.
+**"Let's learn and grow together!"**
+<br><br>
 To get started with contributing to this project, see [contirbuting.md](./Contributing.md)

 You can navigate to various resources from the sidebar.